Chown Command In Linux (File Ownership)

-Do not forget that the commands are case sensitive.
+Do not forget that the file and directory names are case-sensitive.

-The chown command allocates the owner's login group to the file when no group is supplied.
+The chown command sets the owner's login group to the file (by default) when no group is supplied.

 To do so, specify a new user followed by a colon, space, and the destination file: